AdnanFahem/bd25-crowd-management-system/README.md

 # Event Management Dashboard

 ## Project Overview
-This project was developed as part of a university group project in the second year.
+This project was developed as part of a second-year university group project.
+I served as the team secretary and played a key role in backend development, contributing to system improvements, implementing updates, and supporting overall project coordination.
 This project is a full-stack **Event Management Dashboard** developed for university coursework.
 It allows users to log in with different roles and interact with the system based on their permissions.